Shivin1016/react/readme.md

-React is Library of Javascript which helping in build a UI compnents for Web and Mobile applications
+React is Library of Javascript which helping in build Dynamic  and UI compnents for Web and Mobile applications
-    By using React Development process is fast and code is so optimzied performance wise By using react -> web page is intect during dynamically changes on web page React is component based / modular
+    1->Developed at facebook in 2011
-    React is Virtual DOM ->light weight copy of actual DOM Create single page application with Dynamic updation React can maintane state , and manage data using props we can use hooks which have more features
+    And it is most widely used js library fro front-end development 2->It is Used to create single page Application 3->By using React Development process is fast and code is so optimzied performance wise 4->By using react -> web page is intect during dynamically changes on web page 5->React is component based / modular
-    Using react ->if we create component and use it on so many places and if we add changes then it reflect at all places of that component -> it is vey powerful feature of react.
+    6->React is Virtual DOM ->light weight copy of actual DOM 7->Create single page application with Dynamic updation 8->React can maintane state , and manage data using props 9->we can use hooks which have more features 10->Using react ->if we create component and use it on so many places and if we add changes then it reflect at all places of that component -> it is vey powerful feature of react.
     To make component ->name.jsx